All Episodes

 We go back to Patrick in Cleveland.

-They don't understand what's what's hit them.
+They don't understand what's hit them.

 They're way off base.

-Uh they're not even close to understanding it, and as such, they're never going to be able to figure it out and how this is not a phase, it's not a temporary tantrum.
+And as such, they're never going to be able to figure it out and how this is not a phase.

-He dislikes Trump for different reasons, not he doesn't like being lumped in with the establishment.
+He doesn't like being lumped in with the establishment.

-And I'm just going to assume you think correct, feel free to I mean, I'm not don't misunderstand the tone of my voice.
+Feel free to, I mean, don't misunderstand the tone of my voice.

 Feel free to tell me that I'm wrong about this, but I'm guessing that because of the way I explained this in the first hour, you think I've thrown in with the Trumpists.

-I'm not necessarily thrown in, but uh it seems to me over the last couple months that you give him a pass on stuff that you would never give a pass to anybody else.
+I'm not necessarily thrown in, but it seems to me over the last couple months that you give him a pass on stuff that you would never give a pass to anybody else.

-The Trumpists just want to burn me at the stake after yesterday's program.
+The Trumpists want to burn me at the stake after yesterday's program.

-I mean, they were ready to to bury me yesterday and last night over what happened on this program yesterday.
+The Trumpists, the alt-right, I don't know, whatever you want to call them, I mean, they were ready to bury me yesterday and last night over what happened on this program yesterday.

 Understand.

-Here's the problem.
+Well, then, here's the problem.

 This is what happens when you don't endorse anybody.

-You end up it would be worse if I did, but by not endorsing anybody, everybody holds out hope.
+You end up, it would be worse if I did, but by not endorsing anybody, everybody holds out hope.

 Let me ask you, let me go at this this way, Patrick.